giulioturrisi/Differential-Drive-Robot/README.md

 ## How to run the simulation
 All the commands below can be easily launched via some aliases.
 Check them by activating the docker ```ddrive_humble``` and writing on the keyboard ```launch_``` (plus tab for the autocomplete)

-Follow the command below to run all the framework:
+Follow the commands below to run all the framework:

 1. on a new terminal
 ```sh